GwamiLabs/KlimaNameService-solidity/README.md

 ## Running this project

+Please obtain an alchemy polygon mainnet api key.
+You will need to provide hardhat.config with an endpoint url nad the api key from a .env file that you populate with these values.

-Navigate to a suitable local directory git clone https://github.com/GwamiLabs/KlimaNameService-solidity npm i npx hardhat node npx hardhat run scripts/test-KNS-contracts.js
+Navigate to a suitable local directory

+git clone https://github.com/GwamiLabs/KlimaNameService-solidity

+npm i

+npx hardhat node

+npx hardhat run scripts/test-KNS-contracts.js

 ## Preamble - premise of project